skywalker0823/chichivio/README.md

 ### Cloud Functions
 When new content is pushed to the main branch and deployed to Cloud Run, the Cloud Functions will automatically triggered cloudFlare to purge the cache.

+### Secret Manager
+The secret manager is used to store the token of the cloudFlare and other keys.

+## Database

 ### Database-MongoDB Atlas
 The database is hosted on MongoDB Atlas, used to store the comments of the website.

-### Secret Manager
-The secret manager is used to store the token of the cloudFlare.

-### PlanetScale(considering)
+### Database2-PlanetScale
-The database is hosted on PlanetScale, used to store the comments or members of the website.
+The database is hosted on PlanetScale, used to store the members info of the website.

-### Vercel(considering)
-The website is hosted on Vercel.
+## Static files storage

 ### Google Storage(working)